-You can get a general sense of where you’ll want to put your antenna by visiting Antennaweb.org.
-Plug in your zip code and street address, and the site shows where your local broadcast antennas are relative to your home.
-It also attempts to suggest what type of antenna you might need (medium multi-directional, small directional, amplified, etc.).
+You can get a general sense of where you’ll want to put your antenna by visiting sites like Antennaweb.org.
+Plug in your ZIP code and street address and the site will show the locations of local TV broadcast antennas relative to your home.
+It also attempts to suggest which type of antenna you might need (medium multidirectional, small directional, amplified, etc.).

 We’ve had mixed results with the antenna-type suggestion tool.
 For instance, at our address, a medium-sized directional antenna would appear to be the right choice.
-However, we’ve found we can pull in nearly every station available with a small, multi-directional antenna.
-If you live in or around a major metropolitan area, you also find this to be the case.
+Yet, we can pull in nearly every station available with a small, multidirectional antenna.
+If you live in or around a major metropolitan area, you may also find this to be the case.

-Once you know where the broadcast antennas are, consider the geographical landscape between where you live and those towers.
+Once you know where the broadcast antennas are, consider the geographical landscape between those towers and your home.
 If there are any large, high-elevation objects within your line of sight, or if you live in a deep valley, you may find that you’ll need to place your antenna in the attic, on the roof, or even up in a tree to get solid reception.
-Conversely, if you live in an elevated area, you may find you can pull in great signal, even if you are far away.
+Conversely, if you live in an elevated area, you may find you can easily pull in a great signal, even from far away.

-If you live downtown where there are a lot of high-rise buildings, all bets are off.
-This is because most of the signals you pull in are going to be reflected off of other buildings, and there’s no telling where they are coming from.
-This doesn’t mean you can’t get reception, it just means that you may not be able to get all channels from any single antenna location.
+If you live in a downtown area where there are a lot of high-rise buildings, all bets are off.
+This is because most of the signals you pull in will be reflected off of other buildings, and there’s no telling where they’ll come from.
+This doesn’t mean you can’t get reception, it just means you may not be able to get all channels from any single antenna placement.

 Picking an antenna